1Git2Clone/proc-macro-example/README.md

 ### Front-end, back-end and intermediate representation

+Similarly to how compilers work, procedural macros work by taking some input, doing something with it, then generating new input for our main program.
+This is also the reason procedural macros need a separate crate in order to work.

+Fortunately, most of the heavy lifting (parsing and generating Rust code) is already done with the help of `syn` and `quote`.
+This means that for rust code generation, we can focus on the logic behind what we want to achieve more than making a parser for the complex syntax of the language.

 ![Visual representation of syn being the front-end and quote as the back-end](./assets/front-end-ir-back-end.png "Visual representation of syn being the front-end and quote as the back-end")

 1. Syn handles the parsing (usually as `syn::DeriveInput`).